 You'll find a lot of information on the internet about transporting fertile chicken eggs.
 Much of it is misleading and most of it is simply wrong.

-The information on this page is based on my personal experience and on information from the sources section below and from security staff at Stansted airport, England.
+The information on this page is based on my personal experience, on information from the sources section below and advice from security staff at Stansted airport, London, England.

 Although these are the facts, security at airports can vary.
 It's always wise to check with your local airport before you take or send hatching eggs by air.

-Most of the reliable information about transporting hatching eggs by plane relates to commercial production (see for example Sources 1 - 5).
+Most of the reliable information about transporting hatching eggs by plane relates to commercial, not backyard, production (see for example Sources 1 - 5).

-These are the regulations regarding transporting fertile hatching eggs by air.
+These are the regulations regarding transporting fertile hatching eggs for backyard flocks by air.

 From other countries to the EU, chicks must be isolated after hatch: